numpy/numpy/doc/source/user/basics.broadcasting.rst

-    *When the trailing dimensions of the arrays are unequal, broadcasting fails because it is impossible to align the values in the rows of the 1st array with the elements of the 2nd arrays for element-by-element addition.*
+    *When the trailing dimensions of the arrays are unequal, broadcasting fails because it is impossible to align the values in the rows of the 1st array with the elements of the 2nd array for element-by-element addition.*

 Broadcasting provides a convenient way of taking the outer product (or any other outer operation) of two arrays.
 The following example shows an